-His projects usually have a personal point of departure, but are never ‘private’: he places the subjects that stem from his private life in a larger social context.
-To give an example: the history of Banning’s father and grandfather who were forced to do hard labour during the war is not only limited to something biographical related to those two family members, but instead it is broadened into a research into the long-term influence of abuse and humiliation on European and Asian labour slaves (‘Traces of War’).
+His projects often have a personal point of departure, but are never ‘private’: he places the subjects that stem from his private life in a larger social context.
+To give an example: the history of Banning’s father and grandfather during WWII is not only limited to something biographical about two family members, but is broadened into a visual and textual research into the long-term influence of WWII experiences on European and Asian former forced labourers (in ‘Traces of War’).

 Over time, his activist tendencies have grown ever stronger: he no longer does he content himself with documenting abuses and injustices, but he aims at using his artwork to try and bring about concrete changes, as in the case of the book (and exhibition) ‘The Verdict: The Christina Boyer Case’ (Het oordeel: De zaak Christina Boyer’), which he describes as a work of artivism.

 Banning’s art work has been acquired by museums such as the High Museum of Art, Atlanta, GA; the Museum of Fine Arts, Houston, TX; the Philadelphia Museum of Art, PA; the Rijksmuseum, Amsterdam, NL; the Centraal Museum, Utrecht, NL; and Museum De Fundatie, Zwolle, NL.

 His photo series have been published in print media such as Newsweek (US and Japan), Time, The New Yorker, The Guardian, GEO (France, Germany, and International), l’Espresso, Sunday Times Magazine, Vrij Nederland, Days Japan and many others.

 Banning is fluent in Dutch, English, German and Spanish, and speaks French reasonably well.
 He is living in the Dutch city of Utrecht.